You are using an outdated browser. Please upgrade your browser to improve your experience.

-It is the policy of University of Alaska Anchorage (UAA) not to discriminate on the basis of disability.
+It is University Policy not to discriminate on the basis of disability.
 UAA has adopted an internal grievance procedure providing for prompt and equitable resolution of complaints alleging any action prohibited by Section 504 of the Rehabilitation Act of 1973, as amended, and the Americans with Disabilities Act of 1990 (ADA).
-Section 504 and the ADA prohibit discrimination on the basis of disability in any program or activity receiving Federal financial assistance.
+Section 504 and the ADA prohibit discrimination on the basis of disability in any program or activity receiving Federal financial assistance

 - The ADA/504 Coordinator (or designee) will conduct an investigation of the complaint.
 This investigation may be informal, but it will be thorough, affording all involved persons an opportunity to submit information relevant to the complaint.